ServiceNow

 Import entities from ServiceNow

-2. Toggle the setting on to enable the automated import of any domains and domain relationships from ServiceNow.
+1. Toggle the setting on to enable the automated import of any domains and domain relationships from ServiceNow.
+Toggle the setting on to automatically import ServiceNow domains and domain relationships

 The automatic sync runs daily at 2 p.m.
 UTC.